publiclab/Leaflet.DistortableImage/README.md

 // 3.
 Instantiate an empty `DistortableCollection` group imgGroup = L.distortableCollection().addTo(map);

 // 4.
 Add the images to the group imgGroup.addLayer(img);
 imgGroup.addLayer(img2);
 ```

 <blockquote><strong>Note</strong>: our <code>DistortableCollection</code> class uses event listeners internally (<code>layeradd</code>) to enable additional editing features on every image as it's added.
 This event is only triggered if we add the layers to the group dynamically.
 I.e. you must add the group to the map initially empty.</blockquote>

+Although not required, you will probably want to pass `corners` to individual images when adding multiple or they will be positioned on top of eachother.

 Options available to pass during `L.DistortableCollection` initialization: